 Evangelical Presbyterian Church | 150,000 |

-The Southern Baptist Convention is the largest Protestant denomination in America.
-It’s over twice the size as the second-largest, the United Method Church.
-The division between the Southern Baptist and Northern Baptist denomination is rooted in conflict at the time of the Civil War.
-In recent years, the Convention has confessed and sought forgiveness for unbiblical beliefs and practices in relation to African-Americans.
+The division between the Southern Baptist and Northern Baptist denominations is rooted in conflict at the time of the Civil War.
+In recent years, the Convention has confessed and sought forgiveness for unbiblical beliefs and practices concerning African-Americans.
 [3]

 Baptist Denominations | Membership |